Tianyijian/starter-hugo-academic/content/home/posts.md

 # This file represents a page section.
 headless: true

+active: false
 # Order that this section appears on the page.
-weight: 90
+weight: 60

-title: Publications
+title: Recent Posts
-subtitle: ''
+subtitle:

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - post
     tag: ''
     category: ''
     publication_type: ''